 How long have you been breeding dogs?

 Our first litter, out of English import CH.
 Spenrock Heatheredge Mariner was born in 1983.
-Since then, we have steadily increased our breeding stock and now produce between 4 and 6 litters a year, depending on Nature.
+Since then, we have steadily increased our breeding stock and now produce between 1 and 3 litters a year, depending on Mother Nature.

 What is your breeding goal?